hashkat/hashkat/docs/tutorial01.md

 For this first tutorial, we're going to run a simple network.
 This network is unrealistic and is used for demonstration purposes only.

-We will discuss the configuration parameters throughout these tutorials.
-A detailed description of the parameters can be found on the [**Input**](http://docs.hashkat.org/en/latest/input/) page.
+We will explain configuration parameters as we progress through the tutorials, however more information is available on the [**Input**](http://docs.hashkat.org/en/latest/input/) page.

-For this tutorial, we will have a constant (unchanging) number of agents (add_rate = 0), 1000 initial agents (n = 1000), and one agent_type with a 'tweet' rate of 0.0001 per minute.
+In this tutorial, we will have a constant (unchanging) number of agents (add_rate = 0), 1000 initial agents (n = 1000), and one agent_type with a 'tweet' rate of 0.0001 per minute.
 The simulation will run for 100,000 simulated minutes or 1 minute real time.
 The 'follow', 'retweet', and 'unfollow' rates are set to zero.
 Therefore:

 **R = 0 + (1000)(0.0001 + 0 + 0) = 0.1**